Do I Have to Provide Fire Safety Training For My Staff?

 Training courses can be tailored to suit the individual requirements of your premises or you can choose the standard package detailed below.
 In both cases, the training will be delivered at your site so that I can make sure it is as relevant and accurate as possible.

-The ‘Fire Awareness‘ course lasts around 2 hours and covers the following subjects:
+The ‘Fire Awareness‘ course lasts around 2.5 to 3 hours and covers the following subjects: